samhailu/alx-pre_course/README.md

-My first readme and updated on github.com
+My first readme and updated on github.com and commit